 Single vs dual receptor.
 Orforglipron activates only GLP-1.
 Tirzepatide activates both GIP and GLP-1.
 The additional GIP pathway enhances insulin sensitivity and adipose tissue regulation in ways that GLP-1 alone cannot replicate.

 Oral vs injectable bioavailability.
-Even though orforglipron absorbs well for a small molecule, injectable tirzepatide delivers drug directly to the subcutaneous tissue with approximately 80% bioavailability.
+Even though orforglipron absorbs well for a small molecule, injectable tirzepatide delivers drug directly into subcutaneous tissue with approximately 80% bioavailability.
 Oral drugs face intestinal metabolism, hepatic first-pass effects, and variable absorption.

-Weekly sustained levels vs daily peaks.
+Daily peaks vs sustained weekly levels.
 Tirzepatide's 5-day half-life maintains relatively stable plasma levels across the week.
-Orforglipron's 29 to 49 hour half-life creates daily peak-and-trough cycles that may reduce the sustained receptor activation needed for maximum appetite suppression.
+Orforglipron's 29 to 49-hour half-life creates daily peak-and-trough cycles that may reduce the sustained receptor activation needed for maximum appetite suppression.

 The Switching Question: ATTAIN-MAINTAIN Results

-Eli Lilly's ATTAIN-MAINTAIN study tested a sequential treatment model: start with tirzepatide for aggressive weight loss, then switch to oral orforglipron for maintenance.
-The results support this approach (Eli Lilly Press Release).
+Eli Lilly's ATTAIN-MAINTAIN study tested a sequential treatment model: start with tirzepatide for aggressive weight loss, then switch to oral orforglipron for maintenance (Eli Lilly Press Release).

-This creates a compelling treatment pathway.
-Use tirzepatide to reach your target weight (leveraging its superior 22.5% efficacy), then transition to the orforglipron pill for long-term maintenance.
-The injectable phase could last 6 to 12 months; the oral maintenance phase could continue indefinitely.
+This creates a compelling sequential treatment pathway: use tirzepatide for 6 to 12 months to reach your target weight (leveraging its superior 22.5% efficacy), then transition to the orforglipron pill for long-term maintenance.
+The injectable phase handles the loss.
+The oral maintenance phase handles preservation indefinitely.

-The approach is not yet approved by the FDA.
-If orforglipron gains approval in April 2026, prescribers will likely begin testing this sequential strategy in practice.
-For background on switching between GLP-1 agents, see our switching guide.
+This approach is not yet FDA-approved as a formal treatment protocol.
+If orforglipron gains approval in April 2026, prescribers will likely begin implementing this sequential strategy.
+For background on switching between GLP-1 agents, see our switching from semaglutide guide.

 Side Effects Comparison